Sysinfocus/simple-ui-demo/README.md

-# simple-ui-demo
+# Simple/ui Demo
-A public repo demonstrating the use cases of simple/ui components
+A public repo demonstrating the use cases of simple/ui components in the real world apps.